We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.

 What is farfalle?

 Farfalle is an Italian pasta that is shaped in a bow tie.
 It means butterfly in Italian and was first made in the 16th century in Northern Italy.
 It is commonly used with cream and tomato based sauces and as a base for salads.
-Larger variations of bow tie pasta are called farfalloni and smaller variations are called farfalline.
+Larger variations are called farfalloni and smaller variations are called farfalline.

-- Bring a large pot of heavily salted water (to add flavor) to a rolling boil.
-You want the pasta to have room to move in the pot.
+- Bringing a large pot of heavily salted water (to add flavor) to a rolling boil.
+Don’t crowd the pot.